mrcrow/MRoundedButton/README.md

 ============

 MRHollowView can be used to place the MRoundedButton on an image view or something.
-> In the drawRect: method, each subview of HRHollowView are EO cliped to its bounds.
-Then the superview content can be displayed via the hollowed shapes.
+> In the drawRect: method, each subview of HRHollowView are cliped to its bounds by `CGContextEOFillPath()`.
+As the result, the superview content can be displayed from the hollowed shapes.

 Requirement
 ===========